 Both surgical treatments break the normal reproductive cycle of your furry cutie so you won’t have to worry about her going into heat.

 Neutering, on the other hand, is the term for the procedure done on male dogs.
-Neutering a male dog also involves the removal of the male’s reproductive organs, mainly the testicles and any other structure associated with it (this procedure is called castration.
+Neutering a male dog also involves the removal of the male’s reproductive organs, mainly the testicles and any other structure associated with it.
+This procedure is called castration.

 Male dogs will urinate in specific areas of their home, even if they’re potty trained.
 Spaying or neutering can help reduce these behaviors, but not always.
-Be sure to ask your vet on the best possible option you can make for your pet’s habits.
+Be sure to ask your vet for the best possible option you can make for your pet’s habits.

-The timing of your dog’s spaying or neutering procedure depends on various factors, including age, breed and sex.
+The timing of your dog’s spaying or neutering procedure depends on various factors, including age, breed, and sex.
 The typical recommended age for neutering is 4 to 6 months, but your pup can have the procedure done as early as 2 months old.

-For the best possible option, consult with your vet on your dog’s background, breed and other important details.
+For the best possible option, consult with your vet on your dog’s background, breed, and other important details.
 Your vet, for example, may recommend holding off on spaying or neutering your furry friend if they belong to a large breed.
 Many large breeds mature slower than smaller ones so it’s better to wait.